Athroniaeth/portfolio/README.md

    - Set a passphrase (a good password)
    - Give to OVH the public key (by exemple 'C:\Users\USERNAME\.ssh\id_rsa.pub')
 5. Select one instance (valid default parameters)
-6. Select the '`Public network`'
+6. Select the `Public network`
 7. Select facturation (by exemple 'Hourly billing' if you want can stop the instance without paying)

 ### Connection to the instance

 In the list of instances, select the one you just created and click on name, you will be redirected to the instance page.
-Get '`Information of connection`' SSH at botom right of the page, you will have the IP address of the instance.
+Get `Information of connection` SSH at botom right of the page, you will have the IP address of the instance.

 ```bash
 Information of connection